 Nasdaq listing standards require that a majority of our Board of Directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship which in the opinion of our Board of Directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 Our Board of Directors conducts an annual assessment of the independence of each member of our Board of Directors, taking into consideration all relationships between us and/or our officers, on the one hand, and each director on the other, including the director's commercial, economic, charitable and family relationships, and such other criteria as our Board of Directors may determine from time to time.
 Our Board of Directors has determined that Ms. Faust and Messrs.
-Hall, Hodges, Piecuch, Morgan, Brown, Osman, Cheesman and Homme, being a majority of the directors on the Board, and director nominees Ryan Beres and Thomas Armstrong, are "independent" as defined in Nasdaq listing standards.
+Alarcon, Armstrong, Beres, Hall, Hodges, Piecuch, Morgan and Cheesman, being a majority of the directors on the Board, are "independent" as defined in Nasdaq listing standards.